Canon 60D vs R6

 The Canon EOS 60D and the Canon EOS R6 are two enthusiast cameras that were revealed to the public, respectively, in August 2010 and July 2020.
-The 60D is a DSLR, while the Canon R6 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (60D) and a full frame (Canon R6) sensor.
-The 60D has a resolution of 17.9 megapixels, whereas the Canon R6 provides 20 MP.
+The 60D is a DSLR, while the R6 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (60D) and a full frame (R6) sensor.
+The 60D has a resolution of 17.9 megapixels, whereas the R6 provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.